 Replication cycle of Measles Virus

-- Adsoprtion to the cell surface: via Hemagglutinin.
-Cellular receptor of measles virus is CD46 molecule.
+- Adsorption to the cell surface: via Hemagglutinin.
+The cellular receptor of the measles virus is CD46 molecule.

 - Penetrates the cell surface and uncoats